tarantool/ansible-cartridge/doc/steps.md

 - [patch_instance_in_runtime](#patch_instance_in_runtime)
 - [cleanup_instance_files](#cleanup_instance_files)

+# Role Steps Description

 ## deliver_package

 Delivery of the application package to physical machines.

-Input facts from config:
+Input variables from config:

 - `cartridge_package_path` - path to file of package to delivery.

-Output facts:
+Output variables:

 - `delivered_package_path` - remote path to file of delivered package.